Carpathian Forest: History

-In an early 2008 issue of Terrorizer, Tchort spoke about the possibility of a new album, and the rumors circulating regarding a "half-finished album".
-He is quoted as saying: "I met with Nattefrost a few weeks ago and we decided to focus on a new album, but we haven't even started writing it yet.
+In an early 2008 issue of Terrorizer, Tchort spoke about the possibility of a new album, and the rumors regarding a "half-finished album".
+He was quoted as saying, "I met with Nattefrost a few weeks ago and we decided to focus on a new album, but we haven't even started writing it yet.
 The news that we had an album half-finished was based on the fact that we had material left over from the last album.
 Since we record in different studios, this meant that I had the basics for music that Nattefrost never heard".
 He also divulged that "[we] kind of decided on a slightly new direction for the band, compared to Fuck You All, at least".

-The band co-headlined the Inferno Festival in 2009, and confirmed rumors that a new album was in the works.
+The band co-headlined the Inferno Festival in 2009, and confirmed rumors of a new album.

-The band entered on a relative hiatus after 2009, but from 2012 onwards they began to play on some festivals around Europe.
-The band was scheduled to play on the Maryland Deathfest on 26 May 2013, but their show had to be cancelled due to last-minute visa problems.
-The band's last-known concert was at Incineration Fest, in London England in May 2019.
+The band entered on a relative hiatus after 2009.
+From 2012 onwards, they played on some festivals around Europe.
+The band was scheduled to play on the Maryland Deathfest on 26 May 2013, but their show was cancelled due to last-minute visa problems.
+The band's last known concert was at Incineration Fest, in London England in May 2019.

-In the band's concerts in 2013–2014, Jonathan Perez from Green Carnation (and former Sirenia and Trail Of Tears) stepped in as their live drummer.
+In the band's concerts in 2013–2014, Jonathan Perez from Green Carnation (and former Sirenia and Trail Of Tears) played drums.

-The band went on hiatus in July 2014, after Tchort and Blood Pervertor announced they had parted ways with Carpathian Forest, and would form a new band called The 3rd Attempt.
+The band went on hiatus in July 2014, after Tchort and Blood Pervertor announced they had left Carpathian Forest and would form The 3rd Attempt.

-In 2017, the band returned, and announced that they were working on a new album which would be called Likskue, to be released in 2018.
+In 2017, the band returned and announced that they were working on the album Likskue, to be released in 2018.